NickCody/pmud/pmud/doc/roadmap.md

 # Feature Roadmap

-1. Create a GameEngine class
-  Take input from the existing asynchronous I/O layer and has abstractions around:
+- Create a GameEngine class: take input from the existing asynchronous I/O layer and has abstractions around:
     - New Connection
     - Dropped Connection
     - Login / Account Creation
     - User Input
     - Emit to User (both feedback from their input and async events of which user needs to be aware)

-1. Create abstraction around I/O
+- Create abstraction around I/O
   - Move actors into classes (solve the initialization problem)
   - Create User class that persists user information
     - Make storage abstraction

-1. User Information
+- User Information
   -  Store ip and time of login
   -  Login, create username/password (write to data directory)
   -  Commands to print whoami, connection info, connection history

-1. ncurses
+- ncurses
   - Experiment with ncurses to see what's capable
   - Experiment with color

 1. minor
   - Allow yaml to be specified at CLI, not in `.caf_pmud` file